 The file explorer in Windows 11 has been completely rebuilt and redefined.
 It’s a Windows system application that’s accountable for various tasks.
 In extremely unusual circumstances, you may need to restart Windows’ file explorer.
 It may stop working correctly due to a mistake or a corrupted file, resulting in a system crash or other difficulties.
-In this situation, you will need to restart Windows 11 file explorer to get it working properly again.
+In this situation, you will need to restart Windows 11 file explorer to get it working correctly again.

-If you’ve run into this problem on your Windows PC and don’t know how to restart file explorer (explorer.exe) in Windows 11, you’re not alone.
-In this post, we’ll explain to you how to restart Windows 11’s file explorer in a few simple steps.
+You’re not alone if you’ve run into this problem on your Windows PC and don’t know how to restart file explorer (explorer.exe) in Windows 11.
+In this post, we’ll explain how to restart Windows 11’s file explorer in a few simple steps.
 The file explorer is also available on Windows 11’s taskbar via explorer.exe.
-To learn more about it in detail, read the post all the way to the conclusion.
+To learn more about it, read the post to the conclusion.

 How to Restart File Explorer (explorer.exe) in Windows 11

 Method 1: Using the command prompt

 The command prompt is the quickest and easiest way to restart and terminate the file explorer in Windows 11.
 It’s worth noting that you’ll need to close the file explorer first before restarting it.
 Don’t worry; we’ll walk you through how to eliminate it.
 Let’s look at how to restart File Explorer in Windows 11 step by step.

 - First, open the command prompt; you can open it by searching cmd in the start menu or pressing Windows+R, then type cmd in the run dialogue box and Enter.

-- Now run the following command, you can simply copy-paste the command and hit enter to run it.
+- Now run the following command; you can copy-paste the command and hit enter to run it.

 taskkill /f /im explorer.exe

 - As soon as you run the command, it will terminate the file explorer in Windows 11; to restart it, copy-paste the following command in the command prompt and hit enter.

 - Now, whenever you run the second command, it will restart the file explorer, and everything will start working like a charm as it was doing before.